A HISTORY OF INNOVATION: 1867-2017

 In 1990, Face’s F-number system, which is now the international standard for measuring the flatness and levelness of concrete floors, won one of the first NOVAs.

 In 2006, Face’s Lightning Switch® won another NOVA.

 Lightning Switch® was one of the first five technologies chosen for HUD’s 2007 PATH Concept Home and was recognized by the National Association of Homebuilders.

 Lightning Switch® also won the 2008 SPIE Award, which recognizes one technology in the world for the importance of its practical application of advanced, “smart” materials.

 NASA described Face’s achievement with the Lightning Switch® as one of the most important developments of NASA-originated technology of the early 21st century.

-Lightning Switch® is also Space Certified – a special recognition from the Space Foundation for successfully bringing a benefit of space technology into our everyday lives on Earth.
+Lightning Switch® is also Space Certified – a special recognition received in 2012 from the Space Foundation for successfully bringing a benefit of space technology into our everyday lives on Earth.